- 1 What are cosmeceutical skin care products?

 “Retinol is the best-studied ingredient we have to fight fine lines and wrinkles,” says Dr. Zeichner.
 “It stimulates collagen to strengthen the skin’s foundation.”
 This product contains 0.5% retinol.

-“It contains growth factors from the secretion of the Cryptomphalus aspersa snails and is scientifically proven to improve wrinkles,” says Muzik.
+“This serum contains growth factors from the secretion of the Cryptomphalus aspersa snails,” says Diane Muzik, aesthetician at Minars Dermatology in Hollywood, FL.
+“It’s scientifically proven to improve wrinkles.”

 “It’s a three-minute face mask to lift, firm and plump with immediate tightening for special events,” says Muzik.

 “PCA Skin Clearskin contains niacinamide, which helps brighten and even the complexion,” says Dr. Zeichner.